Bhatte/Quality-QR-Portal/DEPLOY.md

-# QR Portal – Azure Deployment Guide
+# QR Portal – Azure App Service Deployment (Local Auth)

-This guide provides step-by-step instructions for deploying the QR Portal to Azure App Service with Passport.js + Azure AD authentication.
-The application uses a single SQLite database for both metadata and file storage, with session-based authentication replacing Azure Easy Auth.
+This guide explains how to deploy the QR Portal to Azure App Service using local-only authentication.
+The app uses a single SQLite database for both metadata and file storage, and session-based authentication with an admin email allowlist plus a shared access code.
+No Azure AD configuration is required.

 ## 1) Prerequisites